phuongpt/product_hunt/README.md

 [![Coverage](https://github.com/phuongpt/product_hunt/actions/workflows/main.yaml/badge.svg)](https://github.com/phuongpt/product_hunt/actions/workflows/main.yaml)

 The project is a mobile application built with Flutter that serves as a platform to discover and share new products, from Product Hunt.
 It uses Bloc as the state management and architecture.
-The project use GraphQL to communicate with the backend.
+The project uses GraphQL to communicate with the backend.

 The project also uses Very Good CLI